 Hello, friends & fellow creators!

-When I was seven years old, I published my first Illustrated children's book called "The Deep Blue Sea" and shortly afterwards an award-winning book called "Wouldn't it Be Great if I Was A Toucan".
-At age 11, my vision started to improve; my physicians called it a medical miracle.
+When I was seven years old, I published m y first Illustrated children's book called "The Deep Blue Sea" and shortly afterwards an award-winning book called "Wouldn't it Be Great if I Was A Toucan".
+At age eleven, my vision started to improve; my physicians called it a medical miracle.
 I painted in oils for the first time and quickly developed an obsession with painting.
-At the age of 14, I was given my first DSLR camera, and I discovered and fostered my passion for photography and digital art.

 "Clocks: A Blazon" Published short story, 2012